-It’s a new year and a new administration, so what better time to review and get up to speed with the changes and current developments in labor and employment law.
+It’s a new year and a new administration, so what better time to review and get up to speed with the changes and current developments in labor and employment law, after all, you should want to know what you can claim if you’ve ever been injured at work.
 There are many regulations from the Obama administration that were set to go into effect late last year and early this year.
 Many of those regulations, such as the new overtime rules and the new EEO-1 Reports, will likely not survive this administration.
 Also, there are new Louisiana laws that may have an effect on your current employment policies and practices.
 Below are a few selected areas which you should be aware of, and note how they could impact your business.

 Selected Areas for Review